crablab/dissertation/reports/final_report/final_report.md

 ### Background Research

 Whilst researching the device I discovered the work of @goodspeed_travis_2010 who reverse engineered a similar, but older device.
 This was achieved by dumping the firmware of the device allowing analysis of the way the device operated and how packets were structured and sent.
-A number of important discoveries were made: the System on Chip is a Nordic nRF24E1 chip, which is a Intel MCS-51 (8051 microcontroller) with an nRF2401 radio transceiver.
+A number of important discoveries were made, firstly that the System on Chip is a Nordic nRF24E1 chip, which is a Intel MCS-51 (8051 microcontroller) with an nRF2401 radio transceiver.
 The nRF2401 is a 2.4GHz, serial radio transceiver.[@nordic_semiconductor_asa_single_004] The datasheet lists a number of potential applications including telemetry, keyless entry and home security and automation.
 The chip also uses what the datasheet describes as a "3-wire serial interface." - this is otherwise know as SPI (Serial Peripheral Interface) and allows easy interface with devices such as a Raspberry Pi and Arduino.
 Secondly, there is no encryption and in the aforementioned research it was noted through analysis of the firmware that the packets take the structure of three bytes target MAC, 3 bytes source MAC and then a single byte for the button selection.
 A CRC is calculated and added by the radio.

 This means that the source, destination and the parameter (the button pressed) are transmitted in cleartext with the only validation being a CRC (Cyclic Redundancy Check).
 The message is not signed, so there is no way to verify that a message has indeed come from the advertised source - this allows an attacker to arbitrarily spoof messages purporting to come from any source MAC address.